 In today’s ever-changing retail world, one thing is certain: the more places you’re selling, the better your chances of consistent revenue.
 Of course, being everywhere is easier said than done.
-While you’ve likely heard of (and may be engaged in) multi-channel selling, “omni-channel” is the latest buzzword sweeping the retail industry.
-But what is omnichannel retail, and more importantly, what is the difference between the two?Multi-channel retailers sell products through more than one channel, which may mean leveraging their own ecommerce site, a brick-and-mortar store, Amazon, and eBay.
-While omni-channel retailers may set up shop on those same channels, the real difference lies in marketing strategy.
+While you’ve likely heard of (and may be engaged in) multi-channel selling, “omnichannel” is the latest buzzword sweeping the retail industry.
+But what is omnichannel retail, and more importantly, what is the difference between multi-channel and omnichannel?Multi-channel retailers sell products through, as the name suggests, more than one channel, which may mean leveraging their own ecommerce site, a brick-and-mortar store, Amazon, Etsy, and/or eBay.
+While omnichannel retailers may set up shop on those same channels, the real difference lies in marketing strategy.

 - Multi-channel retailers focus on leveraging the channels themselves, aiming to spread the word about their offerings to as many places as possible.